pkg-size/action/README.md

 <sub>If you like this project, please star it & [follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🙋‍♂️ Why?
-- **Automatically detect publish files** Uses the same logic as `npm publish` to determine distribution files!
+- **Auto-detect distribution assets** Uses the same logic as `npm publish` to determine published files!
 - **Fully customizable**
 - **Supports npm, yarn, and pnpm**